jcomellas/ex_hl7/README.md

   * `type`: atom corresponding to the data type of the value (see [single value fields](#single-value-fields)) or to a composite field's module name (e.g. `HL7.Composite.CE`).
   * `length`: maximum length of the serialized field.

-Note that not all of the fields need to be defined in a segment.
+*Note*: not all of the fields need to be defined in a segment.
 Segments can be "sparse" and the fields can be defined in an order that is not their sequence order.
 This means that if a segment containing an undefined field is parsed, that field will be lost when writing/serializing the segment back to its wire-format.

 ## Messages